tseabrook/rollin_gif/README.md

                          filename

 positional arguments:

-  filename              Enter the filename of an image to make a rollin' .gif
+filename : Enter the filename of an image to make a rollin' .gif

 optional arguments:

-  -h, --help            show this help message and exit --size SIZE           Output image size width,height.
+-h, --help show this help message and exit

+--size : Output image size width,height.

-  --fps FPS             Frames per second of the .gif (affects file-size)
-                        Note: Maximum frames-per-second for browser-
+--fps : Frames per second of the .gif (affects file-size) Note: Maximum frames-per-second for browser-compatibility is 50.

-                        compatibility is 50.
-  --duration DURATION, --dur DURATION
-                        Duration of the .gif in seconds.
+--duration --dur : Duration of the .gif in seconds.
 Default=1.2.
-Note:
-                        Minimum duration is limited by a maximum frames-per- second of 50.
+Note: Minimum duration is limited by a maximum frames-per-second of 50.

-  --clockwise CLOCKWISE, --direction CLOCKWISE
-                        Set to 1 for clockwise, or any other integer for anti- clockwise.
+--clockwise, --direction : Set to 1 for clockwise, or any other integer for anti-clockwise.

-  --output OUTPUT       Output filename.
+--output : Output filename.